MattDierick/devsecops-nap/README.md

 docker login <your_registry>.azurecr.io --username 00000000-0000-0000-0000-000000000000 --password $TOKEN
 ```

-* Collect the outcomes (username and password), and run the next command to create the k8s secret
+* Collect the outcomes (username and password) from the Azure Portal (access keys section), and run the next command to create the k8s secret

 ```
 kubectl create secret docker-registry secret-azure-acr --namespace <your-namespace> --docker-server=<your_registry>.azurecr.io --docker-username=<username-generated> --docker-password=<password-generated>